Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 After the input layer, subsequent layers are known as hidden layers, where complex transformations of the input data occur.
 Finally, the results are taken from the last layer, the output layer, which provides the network's final output.
 See @feedforward-net for a visualization.

+// layer allow for learning of nonlinear zusammenhängen.
+// very flexible design, can be adapted for different usecases
+// -> good fit for being used as classifier in this thesis.

 #figure(
   image("images/feedforward-neural-network.png", height: 25%),